top of page

 We should use this GBISF to capitalize on the benefits and achievements already established in history.

 The nature of being able to grow on the mainland of the equator is also sub-tropical.
-It should be part of the farmer's agenda to provide adequate supply at the occasional demand of the world's population for the unlimited needs of spices and consumer borders.
+It should be part of the farmer's agenda to provide an adequate supply to meet the occasional demand of the world's population for the unlimited needs of spices and consumer goods.

 Comments